Are administrator rights required to install QAP?

 - If the end user selects the Run at Startup option:

 - With QAP v10: the startup command is stored in the Run Registry key "HKEY_CURRENT_USER\Software\Microsoft\Windows\CurrentVersion\Run\Quick Access Popup".

 - With QAP v9 or earlier: a Windows file shortcut is created in user's personal Startup folder.

 There is no obligation but... if Quick Access Popup is making your company save money, maybe should you consider a donation to QAP developer... 🙂

 As seen at step #2 above, sysadmins could create or edit the quickaccesspopup.ini file in the common appdata folder to give their users a template with favorites of interest for all users: network folders, path to shared applications or documents, intranet URLs, etc. Administrator could also edit this file to enable the Shared Menus Catalogue to facilitate the addition of shared menus by end users (see Can I create a catalogue of shared menus for my team or workgroup?).

 To facilitate the creation of a new quickaccesspopup.ini file, admin can run QAP in portable mode, configure options and favorites and copy to fresh ini file the common appdata folder.

 About Explorer Context Menus

 When installed with in setup mode, QAP always enable its Explorer Context Menus.
-There are two exceptions: context menus will *not* be enabled if "ExplorerContextMenus=0" in either of the quickaccesspopup.ini file in current user's appdata folder or common appdata folder.
+There are two exceptions: context menus will *not* be enabled if "ExplorerContextMenus=0" under the "[Global]" section either of the quickaccesspopup.ini file in current user's appdata folder or in common appdata folder.
 More about Explorer context menus: Explorer Context Menus Help.